 10 Best Running Shoes For Flat Feet (Overpronation)

 1. Brooks Adrenaline

 You would not normally pay attention to these things, but if you are suffering from flat feet or cannot take the pressure from high-intensity workouts, go for the best of the lot – Brooks.
-Brooks has a lot of variants that help people with overpronation, but ‘Adrenaline’ is by far the best.
+Brooks has a lot of variants that help people with pronation and underpronation, but ‘Adrenaline’ is by far the best.
 It has something called the DNA midsole that gives you extra cushioning and stability.
 It has a great grip and is good for all terrains and weather conditions.
-It’s worth everything you put in for buying these shoes.
+It’s worth everything you put into buying these shoes.

 2. Asics Gel Kayano

 Asics, as you know, is one of the best in the industry and a go-to brand for sports apparel, shoes, and accessories.
-Kayano from Asics is specifically meant to help overpronation and people suffering from sensitive soles that prevent them from enjoying physical activities.
+Kayano from Asics is specifically meant to help overpronation and people suffering from sensitive soles that prevent them from enjoying exercise and other physical activities.
 There are other versions in this, but the latest Gel Kayano shoes come with an improved fit, gait control, shock absorption, and cushion support.
 Plus, these are highly durable.
 Mobility and injury prevention specialist Dominion Ezechibueze says, “I have run track competitively for over 5 years and Asics was a go-to for me and lots of teammates.
 Their shock absorption technology within the shoes is superior.
 So, for beginners to intermediate runners, this is a great choice.”